pssguy/iemand/README.md

 ```
 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is where you would put a basic example

 ``` r
 ## basic example code